creditkarma/thrift-server/packages/thrift-client/README.md

 The available options are:

+* serviceName (optional): The name of your service.
+Used for logging.
 * hostName (required): The name of the host to connect to.
 * port (required): The port number to attach to on the host.
 * path (optional): The path on which the Thrift service is listening.
 Defaults to '/thrift'.